opixelum/brain-disk-gitbook/docs/glossary.md

 ### Penetration test (pentest)

-Authorized simulated cyberattack on a computer system, performed to evaluate the security of the system; this is not to be confused with a vulnerability assessment.
+Authorized simulated cyberattack on a computer system, performed to evaluate the security of the system.

 ### Polymorphism